DePauw Appoints Richard Speller VP for Finance and Administration

-July 12, 2000, Greencastle, Ind. - Richard Speller, vice president for finance and treasurer at Beaver College in Glenside, PA near Philadelphia, has been appointed vice president for finance and administration at DePauw University, DePauw President Robert G. Bottoms announced today.
+July 12, 2000, Greencastle, Ind. - Richard Speller, vice president for finance and treasurer at Beaver College in Glenside, Pennyslvania, near Philadelphia, has been appointed vice president for finance and administration at DePauw University, DePauw President Robert G. Bottoms announced today.
 As chief financial officer of the University, Speller will be responsible for operating and capital budgets, treasury functions, long-range financial and physical planning, and financial and administrative policy.
 Speller will also serve as liaison to DePauw's trustee committees concerned with finance and facilities.
 He will also oversee human resources, physical plant and grounds, accounting, purchasing and auxiliary services.

 "Richard Speller brings to the position a background of sound financial management that will serve DePauw well as we begin to implement the strategic investments outlined in our university plan to continue the highest quality of service to our students," comments President Robert G. Bottoms.

 "I am excited to join the leadership team at DePauw University," says Richard Speller, "and to have the opportunity to serve DePauw in a critical role that will contribute to the University's achieving its goals and aspirations."

 Speller has served since 1992 as vice president for finance and treasurer at Beaver College where he was responsible for all business and finance operations of the college and its Center for Education Abroad.
 He also oversaw the Office of Human Resources, Risk Management, Public Safety, Facilities and Auxiliary Enterprises.
 Speller also served as liaison to external governmental bodies, to the college's legal counsel and the Finance and Investment Committee and the Buildings and Grounds Committees of the Beaver College Board of Trustees.
 As a member of the Executive Council, he advised the President on finance and policy issues.